 VST Plugins

-VST plugins can be loaded in an effect slot using the slot's down arrow.
-The VST plugins appear in the effect selector's Plugins section.
+VST plugins can be loaded into an effect slot using the slot's down arrow.
+The VST plugins appear in the list's Plugins section.

-Note: a VST plugin that's installed while MultitrackStudio is running may not be recognized automatically (the plugins are collected only once per session).
-You can press the F5 key (Windows) / Command-R (Mac) while an effect selector is visible in order to force VST plugins to be rescanned.
+Note: A VST plugin that's installed while MultitrackStudio is running may not be recognized automatically (the plugins are collected only once per session).
+You can press the F5 key (Windows) / Command-R (Mac) while an effect selector is visible to force VST plugins to be rescanned.

-Tip for Mac users: VST plugins that haven't been updated to Apple Silicon yet can be used on an Apple Silicon Mac if you open MultitrackStudio using Rosetta: find MultitrackStudio in Finder, Ctrl-click it, choose Get Info and check the Open in Rosetta option.
+Tip for Mac users: VST plugins that haven't yet been updated for Apple Silicon can still be used on an Apple Silicon Mac if you open MultitrackStudio using Rosetta: find MultitrackStudio in Finder, Ctrl-click it, choose Get Info, and check the Open in Rosetta option.

 VST3 plugins